41y08h/fquery/README.md

 ⚡FQuery is a powerful async state management solution for flutter.
-It caches, updates and fully manages asynchronous data in your flutter apps.
+It caches, updates, and fully manages asynchronous data in your flutter apps.

-It can be used for managing server state (REST API, GraphQL, etc), local databses like SQLite, or just anything that is async, just give it a `Future` and you are good to go.
+It can be used for managing server state (REST API, GraphQL, etc), local databases like SQLite, or just anything that is async, just give it a `Future` and you are good to go.

 ## 🌌 Features

 - Fully customizable
 - No boilerplate code and easy to use
-- Data feching logic agnostic
+- Data fetching logic agnostic
 - Automatic caching
 - Garbage collection
-- Auto refetching stale data
+- Auto re-fetching stale data
 - State data invalidation
 - Manual updates
 - Dependant queries